postmanlabs/labs-docs/v6/postman/api_documentation/environments_and_environment_templates.md

 The environments drop down menu contains all of your local environments and shared environments.

-All of your local environments and shared environments will be available to you in your team Workspace.
+All of your local environments and shared environments will be available to you in your team workspace.

 [![environments dropdown for private viewing](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-private-environment2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-private-environment2.png)